IN-SPIRE Grant Program

 • All grants

-• Unallowable Expenses: salary support; travel and publication costs; administrative support; alterations or renovations of laboratory space; purchase of lab or office furniture; purchase of desktop or laptop computers, printers, copiers or scanners for personal use; purchase of periodicals or books; phone services and professional societies membership dues.
+• Unallowable Expenses: salary support; travel and meeting registration; publication costs and related expenses; administrative support; alterations or renovations of laboratory space; purchase of lab or office furniture; purchase of desktop or laptop computers, printers, copiers or scanners for personal use; purchase of periodicals or books; phone services and professional societies membership dues.

-• Budget requests must be realistic and well-justified in the budget justification.
+• Budget requests must be realistic and well-justified.

-• Cost extensions may be approved on a case-by-case basis with strong justification for use of remaining funds at the end of the award period.
+• No Cost Extensions may be approved on a case-by-case basis with strong justification for use of remaining funds at the end of the award period.

 • Where applicable, necessary regulatory approvals (e.g., IACUC, IRB) must be obtained prior to disbursement of funds.

-• All funded projects will be required to submit a written progress report to the ISC due within 30 days of the end of the award.
+• All funded projects will be required to submit a written final progress report to the IN-SPIRE committee due January 31, 2026.
+Failure to submit progress/final reports will disqualify applicants from future awards.

 IN-SPIRE APPLICATION PROCESS